-To simplify the process of identifying pacesetters from a resort, pacesetters are assigned a "P" number in the timing software (e.g. P1, P2, etc.).
-When a pacesetter bib is entered in the start and races the course, the software automatically calculates the par time using the pacesetter's time and handicap.
+Each NASTAR resort must enter their pacesetters in the timing software.
+To simplify the process, pacesetters are looked up by last name and they are assigned a pacesetting number.
+Each computer must assign pacesetters and each pacesetter is given a "P" number in the timing software (e.g. P1, P2, etc.).
+When timing a race, a "P" number or pacesetter bib number is entered in the start of the timing queue.
+The software automatically calculates the par time using the pacesetter's time and handicap.

-These pacesetter bib numbers are specific to the host resort and they are used when timing.
+These pacesetter bib numbers are specific to each computer and they are used only when timing.
 Resorts may have up to 30 pacesetter/handicap combinations (suit, coat or slalom).

 Configuring Pacesetter Bibs